redhat-developer/odo/docs/proposals/lifecycle_events.md

 **Starting the container(s)**
- - The containers specified in the Devfile are initialised and created if the component doesn’t already exist.
+ - The containers specified in the Devfile are initialized and created if the component doesn’t already exist.

 **postStart**
  - If the component is newly created, the postStart events are executed sequentially within the containers given in the Devfile.